CompSciCabal/SMRTYPRTY/papers/uniprocessor-garbage-collection-techniques.md

 ### 2.7 Problems With Simple Tracing Collectors

-- Copying and Treadmill *(can't find a reference to this elsewhere; I'm reading it as the collector described in 2.4)* collectors have excellent asymptotic performance.
+- Copying and Treadmill *(this is a reference to a collector we'll see later on)* collectors have excellent asymptotic performance.
 Approaching zero with larger memory sizes.
 HOWEVER.
 Large amounts of memory are expensive, and we lose locality of reference *(usually, every location is used before any location is freed)*.
 So we can only grow heap so far until any advantage is negated by memory paging costs.
-- This is a problem that affetcs, to some degree, all tracers and deferred reference counters *(generational collectors fight this be reusing a smaller area of memory more often)*
+- This is a problem that affetcs, to some degree, all tracers and deferred reference counters *(generational collectors fight this by reusing a smaller area of memory more often)*
 - Interesting footnote 13 about collectors that mitigate this cost.
 Also, a note about a paper that demonstrates that cyclic reuse is a poor match for hierarchical memory *(and a suggestion that LIFO reuse would be better than FIFO.
 That's... tempting enough for me to try to implement)*
-- Pause times are disruptive when a collection cycle comes up *(OPINION: anecdotally, not as disruptive as you think)*, and Generational collectors fight it by lowering typical collection time *(ANOTHER OPINION: they do so at the cost of occasionally large collection time, which is worse from the users' perspective)*
+- Pause times are disruptive when a collection cycle comes up *(OPINION: anecdotally, not as disruptive as you think)*, and Generational collectors fight it by lowering typical collection time *(ANOTHER OPINION: they do so at the cost of occasionally large collection time, which is worse from the users' perspective)* *(ADDENDUM TO THE OPINION: As Dann pointed out, this problem gets heavily mitigated in a pure-functional context, because an older generation can never have pointers into a younger generation, which in turn means that generations can be collected independently of each other.
+Haskell apparently takes advantage of this)*

 ### 2.8 Conservatism in Garbage Collection